10 tips and tricks to master YouTube TV

 Where can you use YouTube TV?

 Almost everywhere.
-The YouTube TV website, on Android, iOS, a long list of smart TVs, as well as Chromecast ($30 at eBay), Roku, Apple TV ($179 at Apple), and Xbox One.
+The YouTube TV website, on Android, iOS, a long list of smart TVs, as well as Chromecast, Roku, Apple TV ($249 at Apple), and Xbox One.
 Essentially, regardless of your phone or preferred streaming box (save for Amazon products), YouTube TV is available.

 Get to know the main tabs